bokkypoobah/ChronologicCrowdsaleAudit/audit/code-review/DayToken.md

     * In case of Team address check if lock-in period is over (returns true for all non team addresses)
     * @param _address team address to check lock in period for.
     */
+    // BK NOTE - This should be marked as a constant function
+    // BK Ok
     function isTeamLockInPeriodOverIfTeamAddress(address _address) returns (bool isLockInPeriodOver) {
+        // BK Ok
         isLockInPeriodOver = true;
+        // BK Ok
         if (teamIssuedTimestamp[_address] != 0) {
+                // BK Ok
                 if (block.timestamp - teamIssuedTimestamp[_address] < teamLockPeriodInSec)
+                    // BK Ok
                     isLockInPeriodOver = false;
         }

+        // BK Ok
         return isLockInPeriodOver;
     }